Proofme-id/Documentation/api/v1/identification/get_identification_data.md

 ## Encrypted

 Please note the identification data is encrypted.
-Refer to this page how to decrypt: [Decrypt identification data](decrypt_identification_data_node.md)
+Refer to this page for more information about encryption/decryption: [encryption overview](encryption/overview.md)

 ___
 ## Response